 Below we’ve listed some of the suggestions from other avid hunters that often hunt with dogs.
 These aren’t the most essential gun dog supply items; however, some hunters may find these tools and equipment useful for comfort and safety of the owner and the dog.

 When it comes to dog boots, canines are susceptible to rugged terrain so be sure to purchase dog boots that are water resistant and impervious to any type of terrain including rocks, snow, ice, heat, and other elements that may be common in your region.
-Some dog boots are good for winter, some for summer and some are designed to be all-around protective footwear (or paw-wear) for dogs.
-Browse to learn more.
+Some dog boots are only good for winter, some for summer and some are designed to be all-around protective footwear (or paw-wear) for dogs.
+See here on how to choose winter dog clothing.

 There are also many different kinds of dog vests available, both for everyday use and in the gun dog supplies section.
 Some are protective and others are camouflaged and designed to blend in with the outdoors.